Skip to content

 burst_participation0.4Fraction of neurons in bursts

-avalanche_power_law0.6 (R^2)Power-law fit quality
+avalanche_power_law0.6 (R²)Power-law fit quality

 delta_theta_ratio1.6LFP delta/theta ratio